Why Bono changed the 'Early Morning' Lyric of Pride for Songs of Surrender

 Sunday Bloody Sunday

 During the Pop Mart tour, The Edge took lead vocal duties live on stage for this song.
-Edge sang alone and without accompaniment from the rest of the U2 band, save for his own guitar.
+Edge sang alone and without accompaniment from the rest of the U2 band, save for his own guitar and capo on the second fret.

 You're The Best Thing About Me